Eduhcheiz/Eduhcheiz/README.md

 - 👋 Hi, I’m @Eduhcheiz
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on coding with java, python and css
+- 💞️ I’m looking to collaborate on coding with Java, Python, and CSS
-- 📫 How to reach me via mu email edwinchege05@gmail.com
+- 📫 How to reach me via my email edwinchege05@gmail.com
-- 😄 Pronouns:HE
+- 😄 Pronouns: HE
-- ⚡ Fun fact: I am also a youtube @CHEIZ TECH
+- ⚡ Fun fact: I am also at YouTube @CHEIZ TECH

 <!---
 Eduhcheiz/Eduhcheiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.